Omate TrueSmart: Specifications

-The TrueSmart is powered by an ARM7 MediaTek MT6572 chipset running Android 4.2.2 and a ROM also known as OUI - Omate User Interface.
+The TrueSmart is powered by an ARMv7 MediaTek MT6572 chipset running Android 4.2.2 and a ROM also known as OUI - Omate User Interface.

-The body of 45mm × 45mm × 14mm has two side buttons for Power and Home functions.
+The body of 45 mm × 45 mm × 14 mm has two side buttons for Power and Home functions.
 It also features a 3 megapixel camera module which is upscaled by software from 3 megapixel to 5 megapixel.
 In contrast to other smart watches, the TrueSmart is a standalone smartwatch that can support 3G GSM micro SIM card.
 The TrueSmart is a full featured Android smartphone in a watch form factor promoted as a smartwatch 2.0 (Telecom Wearable) by Omate to differentiate the device with other traditional smart watches which are mainly companion devices.

 Its sensors include a magnetometer, a three-axis accelerometer and a GPS.
 It has a vibrator, a microphone and an audio speaker.
 The watch is charged and connected to computers using a standard USB cable and an external charging cradle accessory.